documentationfor yFiles for HTML 3.0.0.1

 GraphEditorInputMode.allowGroupingOperations

 Enables or disables all grouping-related interaction features.
-They can be further configured with the other properties below.
-This property is disabled by default.
+You can further configure these features with the properties below.
 When disabled, the other properties below have no effect.

 GraphEditorInputMode.allowGroupSelection